linto-ai/documentation-website/docs/services/stt_manager_installation.md

 ## Download and Install

-To install STT Service Manager you will need to download the source code :
+To install STT Service Manager you will need to download the source code:

 ```bash
 git clone https://github.com/linto-ai/linto-platform-stt-service-manager.git